Charles Younghusband

-Lieutenant-General Charles Wright Younghusband (20 June 1821 – 28 October 1899) CB FRS was a British Army officer and meteorologist.
+Lieutenant-General Charles Wright Younghusband CB FRS (20 June 1821 – 28 October 1899) was a British Army officer and meteorologist.

 Early life and education

-He was the son of Maj.-Gen. Charles Younghusband (1778–1843) and Frances Romer (1789–1843).
+He was the son of Major-General Charles Younghusband (1778–1843) and Frances Romer (1789–1843).
 His four brothers were also Army officers.

 Career

 Like his father, he was an officer in the Royal Artillery.
 Aged 16, he was described as "probably the youngest and smallest officer in the service".

 Aged 20, he was appointed acting superintendent of the Magnetic Observatory in Toronto, Canada, and acted as its director from 1841 to 1844.

 He later served in the Crimea and became superintendent of the Royal Gun Factory.